lonekorean/highlight-within-textarea/README.md

 - `box-shadow`

 Changes to `color` won't be visible, since text in the textarea covers colored text in the highlights.

+Feel free to style your actual `textarea` element as you like.

 ## Updating